 Triggers Vary From Person To Person

-Weather Changes: Some people notice a change in migraine frequency with a change in the weather.
-This is thought to be due to a change in barometric pressure.
+- Weather Changes: Some individuals observe a shift in migraine frequency in response to changes in weather, likely due to alterations in barometric pressure.

-Medications: Birth control pills, nitroglycerin, cold medicines and many others have been named as culprits for initiating migraines.
+- Medications: Several medications, including birth control pills, nitroglycerin, and certain cold medicines, have been identified as potential culprits for initiating migraines.

-Environmental Triggers: Bright lights, flashing lights and computer use are a few environmental prompts.
+- Environmental Triggers: Bright lights, flashing lights, and prolonged computer use are among the environmental factors that can prompt migraines.

-Dehydration: Inadequate water intake may be a cause for some.
+- Dehydration: Inadequate water intake may contribute to migraines for some individuals.

 Iron: Low iron levels are often associated with celiac disease and headaches.